A new federal database of credit card agreements contains a wealth of information, but it isn’t presented in a user-friendly way, critics say

 In addition, it allows you to search for your card issuer’s regulator, in case you want to file a complaint.

 On the minus side: Some of the text files have strange characters or weird formatting, Golbeck says.
-But that problem could be easily solved by using “a simple filter on the file” prior to
+But that problem could be easily solved by using “a simple filter on the file” prior to posting, she says.

 The credit card contract database

-more than 300 issuers post contracts for more than 1,300 different cards in the database.
+As of July 22, more than 300 issuers post contracts for more than 1,300 different cards in the database.
 Contracts are displayed in both PDF and text format.
 In many cases, Spanish language versions are also available.

 One big problem for consumers: labeling.

 As a law professor who studies contracts, I couldn’t find my own credit card agreement.

 Assistant Professor, University of Texas School of Law

 Adding to the confusion: Sometimes the same institution will have subsidiaries with similar names or unfamiliar locations.

 While some contracts specify which cards they govern — allowing consumers to search by that name and find the agreement instantly — others don’t list a card name.
 So even if you read the entire document, you may not be able to match a contract to a specific card.

 “As a law professor who studies contracts, I couldn’t find my own credit card agreement,” says Angela Littwin, assistant professor at the University of Texas School of Law.

 Agreements, card names don’t match